-The Company's plans that are intended to mitigate those conditions include continuing to fulfill its funding needs through cash inflows from revenue of YUTIQ and DEXYCU product sales, licensing arrangements, additional capital raises or other arrangements.
-The Company's plans also include a restructuring plan and curtailing expenses to conserve cash in response to a significant decline in product demand associated with shut-downs of customer facilities and postponements of elective surgical procedures and physician office visits in response to the COVID-19 coronavirus pandemic (the "Pandemic").
-On April 8, 2020, the Company submitted an application through Silicon Valley Bank for the Paycheck Protection Program Loan (the "PPP Loan") that is administered by the U.S. Small Business Administration (the "SBA"), under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
-On April 22, 2020, the Company received the PPP Loan proceeds of \$2.0 million.
-The Company believes that its cash and cash equivalents of \$26.3 million at March 31, 2020, the PPP Loan proceeds of \$2.0 million received on April 22, 2020, and expected cash inflows under its product sales and royalty agreements coupled with cash conservation activities will enable the Company to fund its current and planned operations into 2021 under current assumptions for the duration of the COVID-19-related closures across the U.S. Although the Company believes such plans, if executed, should provide the Company sufficient financing to meet its needs, there is no assurance that additional funding will be achieved and that the Company will succeed in its future operations.
-Actual cash requirements could differ from management's projections due to many factors, including the success of commercialization for YUTIQ and DEXYCU, the actual costs of these commercialization efforts, additional investments in research and development programs, competing technological and market developments and the costs of any strategic acquisitions and/or development of
+The Company's plans that are intended to mitigate those conditions include continuing to fulfill its funding needs through cash inflows from revenue of YUTIQ and DEXYCU product sales, licensing and research collaboration transactions, at-the-market program (the "ATM Program") financing, additional capital raises and other arrangements.
+The Company's plans also include the continuation of expense reductions to conserve cash in response to a material adverse impact on the Company's revenue of YUTIQ and DEXYCU product sales due to a significant decline in product demand associated with shut-downs of customer facilities and postponements of elective surgical procedures and physician office visits in response to the Pandemic.
+The Company believes that its cash and cash equivalents of \$22.8 million at June 30, 2020 and expected cash inflows from its product sales, and royalty agreements, coupled with cash conservation activities will enable the Company to fund its current and planned operations into 2021.
+There can be no assurance that the Company will receive the additional funding from any of these potential resources and, even if such cash proceeds are received, that such proceeds would be sufficient to support the Company's projections due to many factors, including the success of commercialization for YUTIQ and DEXYCU, the actual costs of these commercialization efforts, the continued effect of the Pandemic on our business and the medical community, additional investments in research and development programs, competing technological and market developments and the costs of any strategic acquisitions and/or development of complementary business opportunities.